GeorgetteTanner/w-Wessim/README.md

 The first option with exon capture kit probes requires relatively low computational requirements and can be done on a standard computer within a few hours.

-The second option with real reads as probes produces more realistic coverage across target and off target regions but requires a high performance computing system due to both time and memory requirements.
-With the full set of 1x10^8 real read probes used in the example in the paper, this would take ~700h/threads for the BLAT alignment (which can be ran across multiple nodes in separate runs by splitting the read number, probes or genome sequence) and require around 9h and 72GB RAM to generate 1 × 10^7 pairs of reads on a single thread by w-Wessim.
-It's likely that downsampling the real read probes by a factor of 4, to reduce memory and time requirements, would still allow for realistic distributions, though this should be visually assessed by the user.
+The second option with real WES reads as probes produces more realistic coverage across target and off target regions but requires a high performance computing system due to both time and memory requirements.
+The real read probes should be randomly downsampled, depending on the number of simulated reads needing to be generated; Using at least the same number of probes as the number of reads being simulated allows for the most realistic distribution overall, but requires high resources.
+Using fewer probe numbers (eg. ten times fewer probes than the number of reads needing to be generated) reduces resource requirements, but may result in clumping of the off-target reads, although it has less impact on on-target regions where there's a higher density of real WES probes.
+Using the full set of 1x10^8 real read probes used in the example in the paper, this requires 5GB RAM and ~200h for the BLAT alignment on a single thread (this can be multithreaded, or ran across multiple nodes in separate runs by splitting the read number, probes or genome sequence to shorten run time) and around 50GB RAM for w-Wessim, to sequence the hg38 human reference genome.
+Whereas, using 1x10^7 requires around 20h and 5GB RAM for the BLAT on a single thread, and 7GB RAM by w-Wessim.
+The time required for w-Wessim mostly depends on the number of reads being generated; 1x10^7 reads requires around 8h.
+Larger genomes (eg. when using diploid human genomes) will require higher resources.

 ## Installation
 ```bash